 Delays in payment of refunds

-1. Delay in the lifting of stoppers and the lack of timeframes for doing so (not finalising a single-period submission verification within the turnaround time of 21 days and multiple years within 90 business days);
+1.1.
+Delay in the lifting of stoppers and lack of timeframe for doing so (not finalising a single period submission verification within the TAT of 21 days and multiple years within 90 business days);

-2. VAT and diesel refunds are declared on the same return, which gives a nett amount payable by or refundable to the taxpayer.
-At SARS, however, they are reflected on two different systems and manual set-offs need to be done to obtain the same nett result as reflected on the return.
-Where this is delayed, the set-off refunds are delayed.
-Furthermore, where the diesel portion is being verified/audited, the VAT portion shows as a liability and SARS takes collection steps even though the taxpayer complied with the nett result shown on the return; and
+1.2.
+VAT and Diesel refunds are declared on the same return, which gives a nett amount payable by or refundable to the taxpayer.
+AT SARS, however, they are reflected on two different systems, and manual set-offs need to be done to obtain the same nett result as reflected on the return.
+Where there is a delay in this, set off refunds are delayed.
+Furthermore, where the diesel portion is being verified/audited, the VAT portion shows as a liability, and SARS takes collection steps even though the taxpayer complied with the nett result displayed on the return; and

-3. Debt set-off and recovery steps are taken notwithstanding a request for suspension of payment being submitted to SARS.
+1.3.
+Debt set-off and recovery steps taken notwithstanding a request for suspension of payment being submitted to SARS.

 2.